How to write a good cv as a teacher? Check out our tips and examples!

-What Information to Put in Your Resume?
+What to Put in Your CV

 - Contact information: you must write down your full official name, all other information including your age, marital status or nationality is optional.
 You also need to indicate a physical address, personal email address, and telephone number.

 - Educational qualifications: provide a comprehensive and accurate report of your educational background.
 Highlight the relevant professional development courses, conferences, and workshops you have attended.
-Apart from the necessary educational requirements of a tutor, attending seminars and taking extra classes shows your passion and commitment.
+Apart from the necessary educational requirements of a tutor, attending seminars and taking extra classes show your passion and commitment.

 - Work experience: indicate your past work experience and display their relevance to the position you want.
 Instead of listing responsibilities, which could be repetitive, focus on significant achievements.
 Include details on your teaching methodology and dealing with challenges in the past.

 - Personal interests: optionally, you can list your hobbies and interests, which is especially useful if they are relevant to the profession.
-Activities such as mentoring, coaching, and public services can boost your resume.
+Activities such as mentoring, coaching, and public services can boost your CV.
 Sporting activities are also great, especially if you have accolades.

 - References: it is likely that your new employer wants to speak to someone you've worked with, preferably someone who has seen you teach.
 It can be the principal of your former school, or a mentor teacher if you are a fresh graduate.
-It is good to mention "References available on request." at the end of your resume.
-This way, you are able notify and prepare your contact for a call from your potential employer.
+It is good to mention "References available on request." at the end of your cv.
+This way, you are able to notify and prepare your contact for a call from your potential employer.

 Reverse chronological format

 In this format, you focus on your previous work experience beginning with the most recent.
 You also need to highlight the roles and achievements in your past employment.
-For the resume to attract attention, be specific, and highlight the results rather than duties.
+For the CV to attract attention, be specific, and highlight the results rather than duties.
 Mention key transferable traits along the way.
 To avoid repeating your responsibilities, you can mention the challenges you encountered and overcame.
 While the chronological format is straightforward and easy to write, it highlights employment gaps.

 Essential skills to mention as a teacher

 Effective communication: A teacher needs to be an excellent communicator.
 The ability to pass on the message to the student comes in handy when tutoring.
 You must be an expert in varying your tone and keeping the class lively.
 Your communication skills should also vary depending on the age of your students.
 An essential part of communication is body language.
-Therefore, you should know how to maintain a positive body language.
+Therefore, you should know how to maintain positive body language.

 Confidence: Apart from the ability to articulate your message, you should have a good mastery of the subject matter.
 That way, you can relay the information with confidence.